codingburgas/school-project-assignment-codex/README.md

 <h2 id="download">Download</h2>

-<p align="center">To download our project, clone our repository by pasting this command in your command prompt:</p>
+<p align="center">To run our project, download the release and disable your antivirus software.</p>

-<pre align="center">git clone "https://github.com/codingburgas/school-project-assignment-codex.git"</pre>

 <hr>
 <h3 align="center"> Thank you and enjoy our app! <h3>
 <h4 align="center"> Made with ❤️, C++ & Qt </h4>